react-ui-builder/wcd-starter/src/usr/README.md

 ### Contribution

 If you see a bug in a component, or if you want to add a new component to the library, we would be happy if you create a new PR for this library in GitHub repo: [link to github repo].

+## Community

+If you need any help, don't be afraid to speak up!

+You can ask questions at [Spectrum chat](https://spectrum.chat/react-ui-builder)